yieldmo/style-guide/README.md

     - You can start sub branches off from the main feature branch: `feature/.../...`
     - Merge sub feature branches to the main `feature/...` branch
     - Eventually merge the main feature branch back to `dev`
-  - Bug fixes: `hotfix/...`, branch off from `master` directly
+  - Prod fixes: `hotfix/...`, branch off from `master` directly
+  - Bug fixes: `bugfix/...`, branch off from `dev`
   - A/B tests: `abtest/...`, should NOT be merged to `dev` or `master`

-## Commit Messagees
+## Commit Messages

   - Good commit messages matter, it makes `git log` a very powerful tool to get a full picture of what has changed
-  - Capitalize the subject line, limit the message to 50 characters, otherwise make it a multi-line commit message
+  - Capitalize the subject line and limit it to 50 characters, do not end the subject line with a period
+  - For small changes, it's ok to leave the body empty; if the subject exceeds 50 characters, then consider add body
+  - When a commit merits a bit of explanation and context, it's necessary to write a body
-  - Do not end the subject line with a period
+    - Separate subject from body with a blank line
+    - Use the body to explain what and why vs. how
+    - You can leave out details about how a change has been made, which is what comments in code is about
   - Use the imperative mood in the subject line, it should always be able to complete the following sentence:
     - If applied, this commit will your *subject line* here
     - For example: *If applied, this commit will update getting started documentation*